-Originally founded by Arthur Edgar Oscroft in 1947, with production of the first parts being manufactured from the rear of his home ‘Providence Place’ Headless Cross, Redditch.
+Originally founded by Arthur Edgar Oscroft in 1947, production of the first parts were manufactured from the rear of his home ‘Providence Place’ Headless Cross, Redditch.
 Arthur worked at Austin Rover until he retired in 1967, running AE Oscroft alongside his full-time job with the help of his wife Dorothy.

-A E Oscroft (AEO) expanded as far as it could at Providence Place with 5-6 power presses, numerous hand presses, drilling machines and ancillary equipment.
+AE Oscroft (AEO) expanded as far as it could at Providence Place with 5-6 power presses, numerous hand presses, drilling machines and ancillary equipment.
 Circa 1965, AEO bought the premises in Other Road, which was a two storey building consisting of 9000 sq.ft.